FindMySchool LogoFindMySchool

 Arts candidates must submit a portfolio.
 The minimum requirement is six GCSEs at grades 9 to 4, with grades 6 and above in chosen A-level subjects.

 The school encourages visits before Trinity term in the year of entry.
 Open mornings typically run in October, March, and April.
 Individual tours are available by arrangement, and overseas families can attend via video call.
-The next scheduled open morning is Saturday 14 March 2026 from 10am to 1pm, with a Year 5 and 6 Taster Afternoon on Wednesday 28 January 2026.
+Families should check the latest open morning and taster afternoon schedule before planning a visit.

 The admissions team, reachable at admissions@wychwoodschool.org or +44 (0) 1865 557 976, provides personalised guidance throughout the process.